 Commencing with the regular Town election of November 2007, and at each regular Town election quadrennially thereafter, the electors shall elect a First Selectman and four members of the Board of Selectmen who together shall comprise the Board of Selectmen.
 No more than three members of such Board of Selectmen may be members of the same political party; no elector may be a candidate for both the office of First Selectman and that of the Board of Selectmen by virtue of nomination by a major or minor party or a nominating petition or registration of write-in candidacy, or any combination thereof.
 Pursuant to provisions of Section 9-188 of the Connecticut General Statutes, votes cast for a candidate for First Selectman shall count for that office only.
-Votes cast for an unsuccessful candidate for First Selectmen.
+Votes cast for an unsuccessful candidate for First Selectman shall not be counted as votes for such a candidate as a member of the Board of Selectmen.
 Electors may vote for the same number of candidates for the Board of Selectmen as there are members to be elected to the Board at any election.
 Commencing with the November 2007 election, these officers shall serve terms of four years, and shall have the powers and duties prescribed by law.

 Section 4-9.
-Election of Tax Collector, Treasurer and Town Clerk.
+Election of Tax Collector, Treasurer and Town Clerk. [(15)(16)]